State Fire Marshal Peter J. Ostroskey (Lower Cape TV)

 - The best way to respond to a stovetop fire is to “put a lid on it” and turn off the heat.

-- If the fire is not quickly snuffed out, leave the house and call the fire department.
+- If the fire is not quickly snuffed out, leave the house and call 9-1-1 from outside.

 - Keep children 3-feet away from the stove for safety to prevent burns.

-- Run cool water on burns; call 9-1-1 for more serious burn injuries.
+- Run cool water on minor burns; call 9-1-1 for more serious burn injuries.

 - Remember to stop, drop, cover and roll if clothing ignites.